rahul7iitk/Plagiarism_Detector/README.md

 and in the body of the request upload your two python files.

 **NOTE**
+- **Important** Use only modular python codes i.e code must be written within functions.
 - use **.txt** version of the files, don't upload .py files.
 - make sure the files are compiled correctly, should not have syntactical errors.
 - the first argument should be your **Source code** and the second should be **reference code** for which you want to check